 The last item we’re reviewing in this article is the Manuka honey from WildCape.
-Similar to the last two products, this variant of Manuka honey also features a UMF level of 15+ and thus, you can expect to receive a bounty of health benefits from it.
+Similar to the last two products, this variant of Manuka honey also features a UMF level of 15+.
+You can expect to receive a bounty of health benefits from it.

-Of the different types of Manuka honey featured in this article, I can say that this WildCape creation is the one that featured my favorite flavor profile.
+Of the different types of Manuka honey featured in this article, I can say that this WildCape creation features my flavor profile.
 It’s sweeter than the other ones I tried, which makes it better suited to be used in desserts.

-However, it’s not cloyingly sweet.
-It’s also got that hint of floral flavor that I appreciate, although there may be others who are not as fond of it.
+It’s not cloyingly sweet.
+It’s also got a hint of floral flavor that I appreciate, although there may be others who are not as fond of it.